 The Central Bank of Cuba sets the dollar at 520 CUP in its Segment III, eighty pesos below the informal price, which, as noted by elTOQUE, "perpetuates a gap that fuels demand in unofficial channels."

-The timeline of the symbolic thresholds illustrates the acceleration of decline: the dollar crossed 200 CUP in October 2022, took one year and four months to reach 300 CUP in February 2024, hit 400 CUP in August 2025, and surpassed 500 CUP for the first time on February 10, 2026.
-The 600 CUP mark was reached just four months later.
+The chronology of symbolic thresholds illustrates the acceleration of decline: the dollar crossed 200 CUP in October 2022, took a year and four months to reach 300 CUP in February 2024, reached 400 CUP in August 2025, and surpassed 500 CUP for the first time on February 10, 2026.

-The structural backdrop has not changed: a chronic energy crisis, a collapsed tourism sector - in March 2026, only 35,561 international visitors arrived, an 82% decrease compared to the same month in 2025 - and the absence of liquid reserves in the state banking system.
-For Cubans who rely solely on income in pesos, the gap between their salaries and the cost of the basic basket, as noted by elTOQUE, "continues to widen without pause."
+The structural backdrop has not changed: a chronic energy crisis, a collapsed tourism sector—only 35,561 international visitors arrived in March 2026, an 82% decrease compared to the same month in 2025—and a lack of liquid reserves in the state banking system.

-Equivalence of United States Dollar (USD) to Cuban Peso (CUP), according to the exchange rates of this June 3rd:
+Equivalence of United States Dollar (USD) bills to Cuban Peso (CUP), according to the exchange rates of this June 3rd:

 1 USD = 595 CUP.